I’ve got a couple of examples of a detail that you should watch out for when laying out a kitchen backsplash.

 Below is an image of one of the details we provide in our drawings.
 We want to make sure this doesn’t happen.
 I pride myself in creating tidy, neat details; and having the backsplash run just beyond the upper cabinets would not be tidy and neat.

-And when I walk into a new, freshly remodeled or built kitchen and see this, it makes me cringe:
+When I walk into a new, freshly remodeled or built kitchen and see this, it makes me cringe:

 I sorry if you have this situation in your home!

 I really am sorry, but I’m sharing this info so others can see how this just is not pretty.